 Thankfully, there are other non-conventional ways to make money, including methods that have a lot less risk and stress.

 Of these methods, the one that I always come back to is affiliate marketing.
 You’ve probably heard me talk about this before but in case you haven’t, affiliate marketing is a technique where you make money by promoting products from other people and companies.
+For example, if you are into stock trading, you could promote stock brokerage affiliate programs, forex affiliate programs, crypto affiliate programs or even things related to personal finance.

 This means that you can make money online but you don’t actually have to create or buy any products.
 Plus, you get to promote things that people are actually interested in.
 For example, if used Amazon’s affiliate program, you could make a commission off almost anything sold on Amazon.